xkbeyer/cdt-catch/README.md

 Status
 ======
 Alpha: first simple test cases are running.
-Tested with eclipse running on a Windows machine.
+Tested with eclipse running on a Windows and linux machine.

 |Product        | Version   |